golemfactory/golem-docs/src/pages/docs/reputation/finding-the-best-providers.md

 ## Filter Options

+### Filter providers based on Ping

+You can filter providers based on their average ping in milliseconds using:

+- `minPing` and `maxPing`
+  Additionally, you can filter the providers in a particular region using the `pingRegion` parameter.
+The available regions are `europe`, `asia`, and `us`.

+You can also specify whether the pings should be peer-to-peer (p2p) using the `is_p2p` parameter.
+If `is_p2p` is set to `True`, pings are conducted from open ports; if `False`, they are routed through the relay.
+The default value is `False`.

+### Filter providers based on Task Success Rate

+You can filter providers based on their task success rate:

+- `minSuccessRate` and `maxSuccessRate` set the minimum and maximum percentage of successfully completed tasks.

 ### Filter providers based on uptime and provider age

 You can filter providers based on their uptime percentage. `minUptime` and `maxUptime` allow you to set a range for the uptime of providers.
 For example, if you set `minUptime` to 90, then only providers that have been online for at least 90% of the time will be returned.